 This post contains affiliate links, see my disclosure policy for more information.

-This is one subject that I will not, I will not, settle on.
-There are a lot curriculum out there that I like and have just skipped over the religious aspects, but science isn’t one of them.
-We are learning about evolution and science not creation.
+This is one subject that I will not, I will not settle on.
+There is a lot of curriculum out there that I like and have just skipped over the religious aspects, but science isn’t one of them.
+We are learning about evolution and science, not creation.

-Secular curriculum only discusses religious beliefs from an anthropological perspective.
-It is not faith-neutral (this becomes important especially when discussing science and history curricula).
-It does not posit biblical/religious beliefs as historical fact.
+A secular curriculum only discusses religious beliefs from an anthropological perspective.
+It is not faith-neutral (this becomes important, especially when discussing science and history curricula).
+It does not posit biblical/religious beliefs as historical facts.

 How to Choose A Curriculum

-You also need to decide what you want taught in your homeschool.
-I teach my kids about evolution, and scientific thinking.
+You also need to decide what you want to be taught in your homeschool.
+I teach my kids about evolution and scientific thinking.

 Secular Science Programs